 Sudama Town & Sudama Mandir Temple

 Sudama Town is noted in the Hindu epics as the hometown of Sudama, a beloved friend and class-fellow of Lord Krishna.
 As a result, Sudama Town is often been referred to as 'Sudamapuri'.
 A stop is made here at Sudama Mandir, a temple dedicated to him.
+Take a walk trhough the local market to catch glimpses of local life.
 At the conclusion of your visit, re-board your coach and commence the approximately 30-minute drive back to the pier.